mattyg/txtShell/README.md

-txtShell
+txtApps
 ======

-A daemon that reads in a (likely private) RSS feed from twitter, takes in the text as shell input to the machine it's running on, and sends the shell output as a SMS text message.
-It is written in PHP.

-The only reason that twitter is used is because anybody can text twitter free.
-Otherwise this would require a GSM/GPRS modem.

-This is probably *NOT* secure.
+This is a server application that can run a script and send its output via a SMS messages.

+It uses twitter to read in SMS messages for free.
+Otherwise it would require a GSM/GPRS modem.
+The ability to use a GSM/GPRS modem as txt message input will be added in the future.

 Possible Uses
 ----